-a.
-General
+- a.
+General - 1.
+Service Providers must coordinate all crane operations with the Boeing Onsite Activity Representative, including

-- 1. Service Providers must coordinate all crane operations with the Boeing Onsite Activity Representative, including material deliveries and hoisting operations.
+- material deliveries and hoisting operations.
 Additional coordination is required. - 2.
 The Service Provider shall provide and use cranes and rigging that have been proof loaded and have required certifications available at the job site. - 3.
 Service Providers must provide, upon request, evidence of crane safety training for the specific equipment to be utilized in accordance with Section 4.19. - 4.
-All crane operations must conform to American Society of Mechanical Engineers (ASME) P30 Standard and American National Standard Institute (ANSI) B30 Standards.
+All crane operations must conform to ASME (American Society of Mechanical Engineers) P30 Planning Standards and the ANSI/ASME B30 Safety Standards.